Merzasphor/MWSE/docs/source/lua/api/tes3/loadSourceTexture.rst

-tes3.loadMesh
+tes3.loadSourceTexture
 ====================================================================================================

-Loads a mesh file and provides a scene graph object.
+Loads a source texture file and provides the niSourceTexture object.

 Returns
 ----------------------------------------------------------------------------------------------------

-`niNode`_.
+`niSourceTexture`_.

 Parameters
 ----------------------------------------------------------------------------------------------------

 path (`string`_)
-    Path, relative to Data Files/Meshes.
+    Path, relative to Data Files/Textures.

 useCache (`boolean`_)
     Default: ``true``.
 If false, a new object will be created even if it had been previously loaded.